All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do anti-aging peptides actually slow aging?

 They address specific mechanisms of aging with measurable biological effects: restoring GH pulsatility, reducing chronic inflammation, supporting immune surveillance, improving mitochondrial function, and stimulating collagen synthesis.
-Whether this translates to a measurable increase in human lifespan is not yet proven in clinical trials.
+Whether this translates to a measurable increase in human lifespan isn't yet proven in clinical trials.
 What is proven is that these interventions improve biomarkers associated with aging and improve functional outcomes (body composition, immune function, recovery, metabolic health) that deteriorate with age.

 Why not just take exogenous growth hormone?

 Exogenous GH provides continuous, non-pulsatile elevation that suppresses your pituitary's natural release through negative feedback.
 It also carries higher risks of insulin resistance, fluid retention, joint pain, and potentially cancer at supraphysiological doses.
 GH secretagogue peptides stimulate your own pituitary to release GH in its natural pulsatile pattern, maintaining feedback regulation.
 The safety profile is more favorable and the physiological pattern is more natural.
-Exogenous GH has legitimate medical uses for true GH deficiency, but for optimization in aging, secretagogues are generally preferred.
+Exogenous GH has legitimate medical uses for true GH deficiency, but for improvement in aging, secretagogues are generally preferred.

 Can peptides replace exercise for anti-aging?